 - Working cooperatively with the ombudsman to provide fiscal oversight of the general operating budget of the office;

-- Ensuring compliance with the provisions of the bill, the memorandum of understanding, and state and federal laws;
+- Ensuring compliance with the provisions of the act, the memorandum of understanding, and state and federal laws;

 - Promoting the mission of the office; and

 - Providing assistance to the ombudsman when requested.